 Perhaps it’s the warm climate, but everybody who visits Kyushu seems to remark on the languid pace of life and cheerful, laid-back attitude of its residents.
 The frenetic rush of Tokyo and the in-your-face brashness of Osaka have their own merits, but it is Kyushu where you will really get a chance to slow down and enjoy the open and welcoming attitude of your hosts.
 Plus, the Japanese will tell you that Fukuoka has the most beautiful women in Japan – and the men aren’t too bad either.

 Everybody knows about the devastating history of Nagasaki, which was the second and last city ever to be hit by an atomic bomb in 1945.
-Though the city’s peace memorial and war history is certainly fascinating, Nagasaki has a much longer and richer history than most people realise – having been one of the only places open to foreign trade during Japan’s long period of isolation, and the remnants of that early cultural exchange are still evident in the city today.
-Grab a slice of Portuguese-inspired castella cake, visit some of the oldest European houses in Japan at Glover Gardens, and wander the streets of Dejima Island, once the only place in Japan that Dutch and Portuguese merchants were allowed to ply their business during the 17th century, and Glover Gardens – home to some the oldest Western-style buildings in Japan.
+But this vibrant city has a much longer and richer history than most people realise.
+Nagasaki was one of the only places open to foreign trade during Japan’s long period of isolation, and the remnants of that early cultural exchange are still evident in the city today.
+Grab a slice of Portuguese-inspired castella cake, visit some of the oldest European houses in Japan at Glover Gardens, and wander the streets of Dejima Island, once the only place in Japan that Dutch and Portuguese merchants were allowed to live and trade.

 If you have been seduced by the many charms of Kyushu and fancy heading off the beaten track, have a look at our Kyushu Elements Small Group Tour.
 If you prefer to travel independently, our Kyushu Adventure itinerary is an excellent place to start.